 In the attribute tab, you can add the name of the attribute and values separated by the pipe(|).
 Eg: if color is an attribute, Red|green|blue can be the values you would be entering in the adjacent field for value(s).

 Then you have to tick the checkbox which says "used for variations" in order to add variations.
 Up next using the variation tab you can set a default set of attributes to show on the product page.

-Then click “Add variation” to set your product variant.
-Now you have to create variant using the attribute values and give each variant its stock quantity, price etc.
+Then click "Add variation" to set your product variant.
+Now you have to create a variation using the attribute values and give each variant its stock quantity, price, etc.